rorro/github-file-monitor/README.md

-Create an ini file with the following contents
+Create a `secrects.ini` file with the following contents

 ```
 [discord]